jaateixeira/ScrapLogGit2Net/README.md

 - %ae stands for author email
 - %ad stands for author date

+Then:
+- It starts by identifying what source-code files were changed by whom at a given point in time.
+- Then associate each file with the developers that co-edited the same source-code file.
+- Then connects developers in a network.
+Nodes are software developers with a unique email and edges connect them as they co-edited the same source-code file.

+  Note that:
+  Some manual developer's email aggregation might be required as the same developers can use multiple emails.
+  Software bots can also commit code, undermining your analysis of human-to-human collaboration.
+  Co-editing some files might not be an indicator of collaboration.
+It's like some scholars co-authoring articles where little or no cooperation existed as expected.
+For example, if analysis projects in the C programming language, the co-editing of a Makefile might not be an indicator of collaboration, but instead an indicator of coordination.

 # How to use it  #

 You need basic skills of Git and basic skills on how to invoke shell scripts in bash.
 Knowing python will also help a lot.